ignatius22/quote-generator/README.md

 ![](screenshot.png)

-This page is a basic music player design, this project has been an exercise of using javascript to manipulate the dom and events handling. the main purpose of this project has been to build a user interactive page to aquire further practice on using javascript to manipulate the dom.
+This page is a qoute generator page, this project has been an exercise of using javascript to fetch api using a method fetch() from the window object by manipulating and displaying it to the dom and events handling. the main purpose of this project has been to build a user interactive page to aquire further practice on using javascript to manipulate the dom and also fetch apis.

 ## Built With